English-speaking world

 DRAKENSBERG

 Natal's western border is a rugged chain of basalt peaks - the Drakensberg.
 It is the country's grandest mountain range.
 The slopes are alive with clear ountain streams, waterfalls, wild flowers, ferns and ancient yellowwood trees.
 In winter, the summits are capped with snow.
+The splendid panoramas of Drakensberg attract visitors throughout the year.

 Giant's Castle, Drakensberge (Natal)